John Berry (country singer): Christmas tours

 Berry embarked on his 2010, 12th Annual Christmas Tour.
 The hour and a half show was filled with traditional Christmas songs (including an a cappella version of "O Holy Night") and his childhood stories.
 Plans are already in the works for the 2011 tour.

 John Berry will have his 22nd Annual Christmas Tour kicking off in Marietta, GA, on November 16, 2018.
 Tickets are on-sale now.

 Charity work

-Berry is involved in charitable causes including fighting children's diseases, The American Red Cross and cystic fibrosis, as well as lending his name to adult literacy causes and Haven Hospice.
+Berry is involved in charitable causes including children's diseases, The American Red Cross, and cystic fibrosis, as well as lending his name to adult literacy causes and Haven Hospice.
 He performed a benefit concert for a young kidney transplant recipient on October 16, 2008.
-He will perform his third charity fundraiser for the New Montcalm County 4-H Fair at Greenville High School, in Greenville, Michigan, in December 2010.
+His third charity fundraiser wac the New Montcalm County 4-H Fair at Greenville High School, in Greenville, Michigan, in December 2010.
 He gave a free concert at the Greene County Relay for Life on June 18, 2010.
 He performs yearly, in Florida at the annual Newberry Watermelon Festival which benefits the American Legion.

-Berry has at least two Charity performances scheduled for his popular Christmas tour.
-A show benefiting "Challenged Child and Friends" is scheduled for November 26 at the Pearce Auditorium in Gainesville, Georgia.
+Berry has at least two charity performances scheduled for his popular Christmas tour.
+A show benefitting "Challenged Child and Friends" is scheduled for November 26 at the Pearce Auditorium in Gainesville, Georgia.
 Another "John Berry Christmas Concert" for charity is scheduled for November 27 in Toccoa, Georgia.